robin0800/manjaro-tools/README.md

 Tools configuration is done in manjaro-tools.conf or by args.
 Specifying args will override manjaro-tools.conf settings.

-User sets can be placed in
+User build lists can be placed in

 ~~~
 $HOME/.config/manjaro-tools/{pkg,iso}.d